willwooten/blake_will_shared_learning_depo/README.md

 [Install Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)

 ### Step 2: Install Git
-Git allows you to easily download packages and software from places like github onto your computer, then update any porjects you are working on.
+Git allows you to easily download packages and software from places like github onto your computer, then update any projects you are working on.
 Commands will look like this:

 `git clone https://github.com/willwooten/blake_will_shared_learning_depo`